xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 ## 9. TU roadmap and verification levels

-This block explains how Q121 fits into the TU verification ladder and what the next measurable steps are.
+This block explains how Q121 fits into the TU verification ladder and what the next measurable steps are for this effective layer encoding.

 ### 9.1 Current levels